The good news: Ireland has lots of gluten-free options.

-By law, all hotel, restaurant, cafe and food truck menus in Ireland must list potential allergens.
+By law, all food providers in Ireland must list potential allergens on their menus.

-That means that gluten, wheat and other allergens (such as peanuts and shellfish) are labelled when they have been used in a recipe.
+That means that gluten, wheat and other allergens β such as peanuts and shellfish β are labelled when they have been used in a hotel, restaurant, cafe, deli or food truck

-There are 14 allergens that must be declared by law, including the following:
+There are 14 allergens that must be declared by law

 Trying a bowl of comforting and delicious Irish soup?
 Ask your server for a slice of gluten-free bread.